 PA forms a fibrotendinous complex that functions as the tendinous extension of the PL, when present, and as a strong stabilizing structure for the palmar skin of the hand.
 It has a deeper transverse portion that crosses the palm at the proximal end of the metacarpals bones.

-Functions of the aponeurosis

-Provides firm attachment to overlying skin, Helps to form the ridges in the palm, which in turn help to increase friction so that we can grasp objects firmly, Protects underlying structures, Provides attachment to muscles, PA pulley: the transverse fascicular fibers of the PA at the proximal margin of the flexor tendon sheath appear to function as a pulley[67].
+Aponeurosis provides firm attachment to overlying skin, helps to form the ridges in the palm, which in turn help to increase friction so that we can grasp objects firmly, protects underlying structures, and provides attachment to muscles.
+The transverse fascicular fibers of the PA at the proximal margin of the flexor tendon sheath appear to function as a pulley[67].

 CLINICAL DIAGNOSIS OF CTS

 The stages of CTS symptoms and signs can be categorized into three stages.
-In the first stage, the patient will awaken during the night with a feeling of a numb or swollen hand, with no actual swelling visible.
+In the first stage, the patient will awaken from sleep with a feeling of a numb or swollen hand, with no actual swelling visible.
 They may feel severe pain coming from their wrist emanating to their shoulder, with a tingling in their hand and fingers known as “brachialgia paraesthetica nocturna”.
 Patients will note that shaking or flicking of their hand will cease the pain, and that their hand may feel stiff in the morning.
 The second stage involves the symptoms being felt during the day.
 These may be felt especially when the patient performs repeated hand or wrist movements or if they remain in the same position for a long time.
 Patients may also notice clumsiness when using their hands to grip objects, resulting in the objects falling.
 The third and final stage occurs when there is hypotrophy or atrophy of the thenar eminence.
 When this stage is reached, sensory symptoms may no longer be felt at all[70].

 When diagnosing a patient with CTS, it is important to create a case history relevant to the characteristic signs of CTS.
 The patient must be questioned about whether their symptoms occur mainly at night or during the day, whether certain positions or repeated movements provoke their symptoms, if they use any vibratory instruments for work, whether their symptoms are felt in the hand, wrist or shoulder (and where in the areas symptoms are felt), what patients may do to alleviate symptoms (shaking, flicking, etc.), or if the patient may have a predisposing factor[70].
 Many factors may in fact be connected to CTS.
 They can include inflammatory arthritis, diabetes mellitus, pregnancy, hypothyroidism, Colles’ fracture, acromegaly, amyloidosis, adiposity, myxedema, chronic polyarthritis or the use of corticosteroids and estrogens[1, 70].